Anna Zemánková: Work

 After a brief period in which she experimented with format, technique or colour, her work became a daily ritual before 1960.
 She drew while listening to classical music, often in a state between a dream and a pre-dawn wakefulness.
 She used mostly A1 and A2 quarters (but eventually also smaller to completely miniature formats) on which, while still in a subdued state of consciousness, she laid out the overall composition, which she later filled in with ornamental details.
 She started with a pencil sketch, which she painted over with tempera paints or pastel.
 She worked with professional painting equipment and used a range of coloured valers, sometimes adding reflective colours to enhance the details.
 After 1963, she used mostly dry pastel, which she "softened" with cooking oil and supplemented with ink or ink pen drawing.
 Later, she traced details in pencil and microfix, emphasizing them by perforation and embossing.
 Anna Zemánková was constantly experimenting with new materials and trying different methods: paper and textile collage, crochet applications, pasting beads and sequins...
 The techniques she had previously used in decorating her home and clothes became an integral part of her work.

-Her initial fascination for faithful depiction of floral motifs was soon replaced by a passion for ever new variations and ideas, and she soon evolved into completely original abstract forms and free improvisation.
-Her mature aesthetic evokes hidden and unspoken depths beneath a refined and subtle surface.
-Often these are hybrids of plant and animal forms.
-The vibrant colours and ornamental articulations of this new paradisiacal flora and fauna, which has its own atectonic laws of growth, correspond to the changing configurations of the hidden games of the imagination and the constant transformations of the flow of psychic events.
+Her initial aim for faithful depiction of floral motifs was soon replaced by an interest in abstraction which evolved into completely original abstract forms and free improvisation.
+Often these are hybrids of plant and animal forms in vibrant colours.